DaixuanLi/AutoBlox_Artifact/README.md

 python3 get_recommended_configurations.py xdb_directory
 ```

 Table 1 should show up in the reproduced_dat folder.
+Note that because of the randomness of the ML model, the performance improvement may have less than 10\% deviation.

 To plot the learning procedure as shown in Figure 7 and Figure 8, pleae run: